nenves/MCW-Cognitive-services-and-deep-learning/README.md

-# Cognitive Services and deep learning
+# Cognitive services and deep learning

 In this workshop, you will help Contoso Ltd. build a proof of concept that shows how they can build a solution that amplifies the claims processing capabilities of their agents.